thinkcompany/code-challenges/septa-fare-calculator/README.md

 * *Browser Support*: Microsoft Edge, Google Chrome, Firefox, Safari for iOS, and Chrome for Android.
 * *Libraries & Frameworks*: You are welcome to bring in JavaScript libraries (like jQuery) or frameworks (like Angular, React or Polymer).
 You may also author your JS with vanilla DOM methods, as long as they are compatible with the browser requirements.
 Please don't include an entire CSS framework like Bootstrap -- we want to see your HTML and CSS, not theirs.
 * *Standards*: Your solution should be valid, semantic, accessible, and performant.
 To get an idea of what how we're doing things, please feel free to review [our development standards](https://standards.thinkcompany.dev/).
 * *Time*: We don't expect you to overexert yourself to deliver a perfectly finished product, but want to allow you take the time you think you need to show your stuff.
-We recommend spending about an hour, but let us know how much time you spend if you decide to take more time.
+We recommend spending a couple of hours, but let us know how much time you spend if you decide to take more time.
 * *Submission*: Fork this repository and make a pull request for us to review your code.
 If you're not familiar with git or Github, you can download this repo and send us a ZIP file when you're done.

 ## Resources